 Old Man Winter is bearing down on many of us!
-And the frozen roads, slippery slopes and stranded vehicles stuck in ditches (Hopefully not YOUR vans!) are not a pretty sight.
-And yet, if you prepare BEFORE winter arrives it can be even be enjoyed!
+Frozen roads, slippery slopes and stranded vehicles stuck in ditches (Hopefully not YOUR vans!) are an ugly sight.
+And yet, if you prepare BEFORE winter arrives it can even be enjoyed!
+The key is winter safety.

-Last week we focused on 6 ways to get winter work lined up now BEFORE it gets ugly out there!
+I recently focused on 6 ways to get winter work lined up BEFORE it gets ugly out there!
 But now that you have the jobs you must work safely and efficiently.
 (Even in nasty conditions!)
 Sure, I know the snow hasn’t hit… yet.
-That’s why my theme this week is the word “before”!
+That’s why my theme this week is the word “BEFORE”!
 For example…

 Anticipate and THINK about what’s ahead BEFORE you get in trouble!